 In the 1970s, cassava mealybug invaded Africa and spread over the entire cassava belt, leading to widespread famine and affecting 200 million people, mainly poor farmers who relied on cassava as a staple.
 CGIAR scientists at the International Institute of Tropical Agriculture (IITA) took the lead in searching for natural enemies to be used in biological control.

-Releases followed over seven years in Nigeria, demonstrating long-term control.
-Surveys in a dozen countries confirmed the reduction of cassava mealybug densities and damage by 95% of all fields.
-The introduced wasp was shown to have an outstanding host–searching and dispersal capacity.
-Economic studies covering 27 countries revealed a total gain of US$8-20 billion and cost–benefit ratios of $200 to $500.
+The impact by A. lopezi was quantified over seven years in Nigeria, demonstrating long-term control.
+Surveys in a dozen countries confirmed the ten-fold reduction of cassava mealybug population densities and damage in 95% of all fields.
+The introduced wasp was shown to have an outstanding host-searching and dispersal capacity.
+Economic studies covering 27 countries revealed a total gain of $8 billion to $20 billion and benefit-cost ratios of 200 to 740.
 The project was honored with the King Baudouin Award together with CIAT in 1990, and CGIAR researcher Hans Herren was awarded the World Food Prize in 1995 for his work on the project.

 No other technology provides such robust, safe, and consistent protection from aflatoxins from field to plate

 Another success was found in the biocontrol of aflatoxin contamination of staple crops in sub-Saharan Africa.
 The contamination was caused by certain Aspergillus species.
 Some Aspergillus flavus strains do not produce aflatoxins – what are called atoxigenic strains – and can be applied in the field as biocontrol agents to displace aflatoxin producers, lowering contamination in crops up to 100%.
 No other technology provides such robust, safe, and consistent protection from aflatoxins from field to plate.